-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the consulting editor, Barry Vitou of Pinsent Masons LLP, for his assistance with this volume.
-We also extend special thanks to Lamia R Matta, Leila Babaeva and Ann K Sultan of Miller & Chevalier Chartered, who contributed the original format from which the current questionnaire has been derived, and who helped to shape the publication to date.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editor, Jonah Anderson of White & Case LLP, for his continued assistance with this volume.